shen947/homellc_data_engineer_assessment_skeleton/docs/README.md

 **Document your ETL logic here:**
 **How to Run the Project:**

-Start Docker:
+**Start Docker**:
--docker compose up -d
+- docker compose up -d

-Load the schema into MySQL:
+**Load the schema into MySQL:**
--docker exec -i homellc-mysql mysql -u root -p6equj5_root < sql/schema.sql
+- docker exec -i homellc-mysql mysql -u root -p6equj5_root < sql/schema.sql

-Install Python dependencies:
+**Install Python dependencies:**
--pip install -r requirements.txt
+- pip install -r requirements.txt

-Run the ETL script:
+**Run the ETL script:**
--python scripts/etl.py --csv sql/fake_data.csv --config sql/"Field Config.xlsx"
+- python scripts/etl.py --csv sql/fake_data.csv --config sql/"Field Config.xlsx"

-Verify the load:
+**Verify the load:**
--Use MySQL to check row counts in each table.
+- Use MySQL to check row counts in each table.

-The script reads the raw data using pandas, normalizes it by creating deduplicated reference tables, assigns surrogate keys, merges foreign keys back into the main data, and finally loads each table into MySQL using mysql-connector-python.
+**The script reads the raw data using pandas, normalizes it by creating deduplicated reference tables, assigns surrogate keys, merges foreign keys back into the main data, and finally loads each table into MySQL using mysql-connector-python.**

 All logic is kept lightweight, readable, and reproducible.